NIH CIO Adele Merritt Steps Down

 Previously, Merritt was the principal deputy CIO for cyber at the Energy Department and held senior positions as a staffer for the National Security Council.

-Merritt also led partnerships in her work with the Technology Advancement Center, a non-profit organization that collaborates with industry, academia, and government.
+Merritt also led partnerships in her work with the Technology Advancement Center, a nonprofit organization that collaborates with industry, academia, and government.